Standard Terms and Conditions for the Supply of Goods

 (c) Nothing in the Sales Contract affects the intellectual property rights in any open source software.
 Intellectual property rights in all open source software is subject to the terms of the open source software licence under which it is provided.

-13. Third Party Terms.
-Notwithstanding any other provision of the Sales Contract, the Buyer:
+Notwithstanding any other provision of the Sales Contract, the Client:

-(1) acknowledges and agrees that Third Party Terms are entered into by the applicable third party licensor of the software or the manufacturer of the Goods (including a Vendor, where applicable) and the Buyer;
+(a) acknowledges and agrees that Third Party Terms are entered into by the applicable third party licensor of the software or the manufacturer of the Goods (including a Vendor, where applicable) and the Client;

-(2) warrants that the Buyer has read, understood and accepted the Third Party Terms; and
+(b) warrants that the Client has read, understood and accepted the Third Party Terms; and

-(3) indemnifies NTT ICT for any loss or damage incurred by NTT ICT in connection with a result of a breach by the Buyer or an end user of the applicable Third Party Terms.
+(c) indemnifies NTT for any loss or damage incurred by NTT in connection with a result of a breach by the Client or an end user of the applicable Third Party Terms.

-In the event the Buyer is uncertain as to which Third Party Terms apply to their purchase, the Buyer should contact NTT ICT within two Business Days of receiving the Quotation for clarification.
+In the event the Client is uncertain as to which Third Party Terms apply to their purchase, the Client should contact NTT within two Business Days of receiving the Quotation for clarification.

-14. Performance.
-Where there is inconsistency between any figures or estimates given by NTT ICT as to the performance of Goods (which are based upon NTT ICT’s experience and are what NTT ICT would expect to obtain on test) and those in the manufacturer’s specifications, those in the manufacturer’s specifications take precedence to the extent of the inconsistency.
-The Buyer is responsible for verifying that the Goods in the Quotation are fit for the Buyer’s purpose before ordering.
+Where there is inconsistency between any figures or estimates given by NTT as to the performance of Goods (which are based upon NTT’s experience and are what NTT would expect to obtain on test) and those in the manufacturer’s specifications, those in the manufacturer’s specifications take precedence to the extent of the inconsistency.
+The Client is responsible for verifying that the Goods in the Quotation are fit for the Client’s purpose before ordering.

-(a) Subject to clause 16, to the extent it is legally able to do so, NTT ICT will make available to the Buyer any standard manufacturer warranties for Goods.
+(a) Subject to clause 16, to the extent it is legally able to do so, NTT will make available to the Client any standard manufacturer warranties for Goods.
 Warranties, if any, for software can generally be found in the relevant Third Party Terms.

-(b) Without limiting clause 16, NTT ICT does not warrant:
+(b) Without limiting clause 16, NTT does not warrant:

-iii. the performance, quality, content or accuracy of any software, services, equipment or information provided by a third party received by the Buyer through or as a result of the use of the Goods.
+(iii) the performance, quality, content or accuracy of any software, services, equipment or information provided by a third party received by the Client through or as a result of the use of the Goods.

-(c) Subject to clause 16(a), NTT ICT is not responsible for:
+(c) Subject to clause 16(a), NTT is not responsible for:

-i. any defect in the Goods arising from: any drawing, design or specification supplied by the Buyer, fair wear and tear, wilful damage, negligence, abnormal working conditions, failure to follow NTT ICT’s or the manufacturer’s instructions (whether oral or in writing) or Third Party Terms, misuse, alteration or repair of the Goods without NTT ICT’s or the manufacturer’s approval;
+(i) any defect in the Goods arising from: any drawing, design or specification supplied by the Client, fair wear and tear, wilful damage, negligence, abnormal working conditions, failure to follow NTT’s or the manufacturer’s instructions (whether oral or in writing) or Third Party Terms, misuse, alteration or repair of the Goods without NTT’s or the manufacturer’s approval;

-ii any parts, materials or equipment in respect of which the Buyer is entitled to the benefit of any warranty or guarantee given by the manufacturer; or
+(ii) any parts, materials or equipment in respect of which the Client is entitled to the benefit of any warranty or guarantee given by the manufacturer; or

-iii. the content or use of any data transferred either to or from the Buyer or stored by the Buyer or any end users via the Goods.
+(iii) the content or use of any data transferred either to or from the Client or stored by the Client or any end users via the Goods.

 (a) To the extent permitted by applicable law, conditions, warranties, guarantees, rights, remedies, liabilities and other terms implied by statute, custom or the common law are excluded from the Sales Contract.

-(b) Where the applicable law prescribes a remedy or liability for breach of a statutory guarantee or warranty for the supply of goods or services, NTT ICT’s liability is limited to the prescribed remedy or liability.
+(b) Where the applicable law prescribes a remedy or liability for breach of a statutory guarantee or warranty for the supply of goods or services, NTT’s liability is limited to the prescribed remedy or liability.

 (d) Subject to clause 16(e), nothing in the Sales Contract operates to exclude or restrict a party’s liability for:

-(e) In no circumstances will NTT ICT be liable for loss of revenue; loss of profits or anticipated savings; loss of business or goodwill; loss or corruption of data; or for any indirect, special or consequential loss or damage, however caused, even if the Buyer was advised of or aware of the possibility for such liability.
+(e) In no circumstances will NTT be liable for loss of revenue; loss of profits or anticipated savings; loss of business or goodwill; loss or corruption of data; or for any indirect, special or consequential loss or damage, however caused, even if the Client was advised of or aware of the possibility for such liability;

 (a) Precedence.
 Unless otherwise agreed in the Order Form, in the event of any conflict between the documents comprising the Sales Contract, the conflict will be resolved in the following order of precedence:

 (b) Publicity.
-Neither party will publicise nor disclose to any third party without the consent of the other party either the price or any other part of the Sales Contract, nor the fact of its existence and execution, except as may be necessary to comply with that party’s obligations stated in the Sales Contract.
-Notwithstanding the foregoing, NTT ICT may use the Buyer's name and identification of the Sales Contract in marketing materials.
+Neither party will publicise nor disclose to any third party without the consent of the other party either the Price or any other part of the Sales Contract, nor the fact of its existence and execution, except as may be necessary to comply with that party’s obligations stated in the Sales Contract.
+Notwithstanding the foregoing, NTT may use the Client's name and identification of the Sales Contract in marketing materials.

 (c) Internal Use.
-Goods acquired by the Buyer under the Sales Contract are solely for the Buyer’s own internal use and not for resale without NTT ICT’s prior written consent.
+Goods acquired by the Client under the Sales are solely for the Client’s own internal use and not for resale without NTT’s prior written consent.

 (d) Force Majeure.
-Neither party will be liable for performance delays or for non-performance due to causes beyond its reasonable control, however, this provision does not apply to the Buyer’s payment obligations.
+Neither party will be liable for performance delays or for non-performance due to causes beyond its reasonable control, however, this provision does not apply to the Client’s payment obligations.

 (e) Assignment.
-The Buyer may not assign, novate or otherwise transfer all or any part of its rights or obligations under the Sales Contract without prior written consent from NTT ICT.
+The Client may not assign, novate or otherwise transfer all or any part of its rights or obligations under the Sales Contract without prior written consent from NTT.
 Any such attempted assignment, novation or transfer will be null and void.

 (f) Notices.
 All notices must be given in writing, must be signed by a person duly authorised to provide such notice and will be considered effective upon receipt.
 The use of electronic transmissions such as facsimile and email is acceptable as a signed writing and a user ID contained in an electronic document is sufficient to verify the sender’s identity.

 (g) Entire Agreement.
-To the extent permitted by law the Sales Contract constitutes the entire agreement and understanding between the parties with respect to its subject matter and supersedes any prior representations, negotiations, agreement, understanding or arrangement between the parties whether oral or in writing.
-For the avoidance of doubt, any terms issued by the Buyer (including the pre-printed terms and conditions of the Buyer’s purchase order, if any) which conflict with the terms of the Sales Contract, are null and void and are expressly excluded.
+To the extent permitted by law the Sales Contract constitutes the entire agreement and understanding between the parties with respect to its subject matter and supersedes any prior representations, negotiations, agreement, understanding or arrangement between the parties whether oral or in writing For the avoidance of doubt, any terms issued by the Client (including the pre-printed Terms and Conditions of the Client’s purchase order, if any) which conflict with the terms of the Sales Contract, are null and void and are expressly excluded.

 (h) Counterparts.
 The Sales Contract may be executed in any number of counterparts by the parties, each of when executed will be deemed to be an original and all of which taken together will constitute one and the same instrument.

 (i) Variation.
-No amendment or variation to the Agreement is effective unless it is in writing and signed by an authorised officer of NTT ICT.
+No amendment or variation to the Sales Contract unless it is in writing and signed by an authorised representative of NTT.